Description of Medical ServiceThe Pharmacy Diabetes Screening Trial compared three different pharmacy-based screening models:

 MSAC welcomes public consultation input on the PDST trial as per the Executive Summary document above.

-Please complete the Consultation Survey and email your input to commentsMSAC@health.gov.au (and cc: email@example.com) including the MSAC application number 1677 in the subject heading of your email.
-Consultation closes on 8 October 2021.
+Please complete the Consultation Survey and email your input to commentsMSAC@health.gov.au (and cc: firstname.lastname@example.org) including the MSAC application number 1677 in the subject heading of your email.
+Consultation closed on 8 October 2021.